aws-solutions-library-samples/guidance-for-cost-analysis-and-optimization-with-amazon-bedrock-agents/README.md

 * [Introducing multi-agent collaboration capability for Amazon Bedrock](https://aws.amazon.com/blogs/aws/introducing-multi-agent-collaboration-capability-for-amazon-bedrock/)
 * [Unlocking complex problem-solving with multi-agent collaboration on Amazon Bedrock](https://aws.amazon.com/blogs/machine-learning/unlocking-complex-problem-solving-with-multi-agent-collaboration-on-amazon-bedrock/)
 * [Introducing Amazon Nova foundation models: Frontier intelligence and industry leading price performance](https://aws.amazon.com/blogs/aws/introducing-amazon-nova-frontier-intelligence-and-industry-leading-price-performance/)

+## Cost

+## Next Steps

+## FAQ, Known Issues, Additional Considerations, and Limitations

+## Revisions

+- **v1.0.0** – Initial release with Amazon Bedrock Agents (multi-agent) integration with AWS Cost Explorer API and AWS Trusted Advisor Cost Optimization Pillar API

+## Notices

+Customers are responsible for making their own independent assessment of the information in this Guidance.
+This Guidance:
+(a) is for informational purposes only,
+(b) represents AWS current product offerings and practices, which are subject to change without notice, and
+(c) does not create any commitments or assurances from AWS and its affiliates, suppliers, or licensors.

+AWS products or services are provided “as is” without warranties, representations, or conditions of any kind, whether express or implied.
+AWS responsibilities and liabilities to its customers are controlled by AWS agreements, and this Guidance is not part of, nor does it modify, any agreement between AWS and its customers.

+## Authors
+- Sergio Barraza
+- Salman Ahmed
+- Ravi Kumar
+- Ankush Goyal

 ## Security